-This course is offered for students taking part in the Master of Sustainable Development Practice (MDP) Program and for other students who aspire to pursue a career related to sustainable development.
-Professionals who become involved in development practice are often required to assume responsibilities and even provide leadership to processes for which they were not well prepared during their academic formation, for example, in the broad area of Development Administration.
-Development Administration per se is a recognized sub-field supported by a considerable body of scientific literature related primarily to public administration.
-However, most attention will be focused on specific tools, processes and concepts linked to the praxis of Development Administration that MDP graduates should be familiar with before embarking on their careers.
+This course is offered for students taking part in the Master of Sustainable Development Practice (MDP) Program and for other students who aspire to take part in initiatives that seek to contribute to sustainable development.
+Professionals who become involved in development practice are often required to assume responsibilities and even provide leadership to processes for which they were not well prepared in their academic programs, for example, in the broad area of Development Administration.
+Development Administration per se is a recognized sub-field supported by a considerable body of literature related primarily to public administration.
+However, most attention in this course will be focused on specific tools, processes and concepts linked to the praxis of Development Administration that MDP graduates should be familiar with before embarking on their careers.

-The concepts of sustainable development have evolved over time and continue to evolve, and this course will make reference to this ongoing evolution, while stressing concepts and tools relevant to contemporary development initiatives.
-Since many concepts and approaches are subject to debate, an effort will be made to introduce different, often divergent, perspectives into the readings and discussions.
+The concepts of sustainable development have evolved over time and continue to evolve, and this course will make frequent reference to this ongoing evolution, while stressing concepts and tools relevant to contemporary development initiatives.
+Since many concepts and approaches are subject to debate, an effort will be made to introduce different, often divergent, perspectives into the readings and discussions to provide balance.
 The course will draw on the literature, on experiences of the instructor(s), and since a considerable number of students have had direct involvement in development initiatives, on their knowledge and experiences as well.
-Class sessions will include a combination of small group discussions and activities, full group discussions and PowerPoint presentations; other teaching methods may be introduced.
+Class sessions will include a combination of small group discussions and activities, full group discussions and PowerPoint presentations; other teaching methods may be introduced depending on need and the modality of each class session.
 At the end of the semester, students will have been exposed to and gain experience with important concepts and tools related to Development Administration and to common problems and errors that affect the success and impact of development initiatives.
 In this way, participants in the course will be better prepared to address complex development challenges characterizing today's world.